Skip to content

 Membership apps are a great way for creators to monetize their audience via a recurring fee, and the Shopify app store offers several options for you to build out a membership program.

-Among the best membership apps, we like Bold memberships to start off with.
-This app starts at $9.99/month and allows brands to give exclusive access to products, pages, blog posts, and merch.
+Bold Memberships starts at $9.99/month and allows brands to give exclusive access to products, pages, blog posts, and merchandise.
 It's a fantastic app for those looking to build a loyalty program as it has recurring charges built-in.

 Another app we like is Govalos.
 This app ships with a free plan and is a fantastic option for brands looking to sell digital gift cards.
 Paid plans allow you to build customized member perks, such as personalized gift cards and brand-specific email campaigns.